-- Friday, December 30th - New Years Eve (Observe)
+- Tuesday, December 31st - New Years Eve

 The eastern half of the main floor and the lower level of City Hall were constructed in 1927.
 The western half of the main floor and the third floor of the facility were constructed in 1991 and were designed to match the architectural style of the original building.
 The bell that is on display in front of City Hall was found in the City Hall cupola in 2006 during structural repairs to the building.
 It is the bell from the Fire Hall that was located where City Hall now stands.
 The bell was utilized to call firefighters to an emergency in the early days of the community.